 EMEA.
-The continued softening of momentum in our EMEA segment, further driven by the current geopolitical Russian/Ukraine conflict which has caused distraction to our sales force in the segment, led to a decline in revenue, Customers, Paid Affiliates and Sales Leaders.
+The continued softening of momentum in our EMEA segment was driven by distractions to our sales force from the ongoing geopolitical Russian/Ukraine conflict and led to a revenue, Customers, Paid Affiliates and Sales Leaders decline.
 Our reported revenue was also negatively impacted from foreign-currency fluctuations.
-We have suspended business operations in Ukraine, and are closing our market in Russia.
+We have suspended business operations in Ukraine and have closed our market in Russia.
 The Russia and Ukraine markets have historically accounted for less than 1% of our consolidated revenue.
-We look forward to our upcoming product introductions in the region but remain cautious in the near term given the macro environment.